Pat O'Leary Line: History

 The Dunkirk evacuation of France by British forces in June 1940 left thousands of British and Allied soldiers stranded on the European mainland.
 Most surrendered or were captured by the Germans, but more than 1,000 made their way to Vichy France, nominally independent, especially the coastal city of Marseille where many took refuge in the British Seaman's Mission headed by a Presbyterian minister named Donald Caskie.
-Donald Darling, working for the British intelligence agency MI9, in Portugal (later Gibraltar) engaged businessman, Nubar Gulbenkian, to lay the groundwork for a network of people to guide stranded allied soldiers over the Pyrenees mountains to neutral Spain from where they could be repatriated to the United Kingdom.
+Donald Darling, working for the British intelligence agency MI9, in Portugal (and later in Gibraltar) engaged businessman, Nubar Gulbenkian, to lay the groundwork for a network of people to guide stranded allied soldiers over the Pyrenees mountains to neutral Spain from where they could be repatriated to the United Kingdom.
 As the war went on most of the escapees became airmen shot down over occupied Europe.

 The initial leader of what became known as the Pat O'Leary Line was a Scottish soldier, Ian Garrow.
 Taking advantage of the limited freedom of movement initially accorded him by the Vichy government, he organized the escape system, recruited dozens, and later hundreds, of volunteer workers for the escape line, and found funds for the expenses of housing, transporting, and documenting the Allied soldiers and airmen.
-At first, some of the exfiltrations to Spain were by sea, but the more common route was for local guides (often smugglers familiar with the Pyrenees), to accompany the soldiers and airmen on foot across the border to Spain.
+At first, some of the exfiltrations to Spain were by sea, but the more common route was for local guides, often smugglers familiar with the Pyrenees, to accompany the soldiers and airmen on foot across the border to Spain.
 The escapees were escorted onward by train or car, usually by diplomat Michael Creswell, to the British Consulate in Barcelona or the British Embassy in Madrid, and hence to Gibraltar where the MI9 office was headed by Donald Darling.
 Garrow gathered funds for the expenses of the escape line from residents of Marseille, but MI9 later financed the costs.
 Garrow was arrested and imprisoned by the Vichy police in October 1941.

 Young, careless and exuberant escapees, usually in the late teens or early twenties, seldom appreciated the immense risks being taken on their behalf...If captured they risked imprisonment under the Geneva Conventions.
 Their civilian helpers faced almost certain torture and death.